-The 1974 restructuring brought major changes to the East Riding with the creation of a new county called Humberside.
-To confuse matters further this was divided north and south by the postal service, either side of the Humber estuary.
-Addresses north of this point would have “North Humberside” in their addresses, while their counterparts on the south bank were known as “South Humberside.”
-Hull was still the major settlement in the area, but now had places such as Scunthorpe and Grimsby included in the same region alongside Beverley, Driffield and Goole, originally part of the old West riding.
+The 1974 restructuring brought major changes to the East Riding by creating a new county called Humberside.
+A divide surfaced by the postal service between the north and south.
+Addresses north would have “North Humberside” in their addresses.
+Those on the south bank would be “South Humberside”.
+Hull still the major settlement in the area, now had places such as Scunthorpe and Grimsby included in the same region alongside Beverley, Driffield and Goole, first part of the old West riding.

 During the area’s time outside Yorkshire, the Humber Bridge was complete in 1981.
 This linked the two banks of the estuary just outside Hull to Barton on Humber.

 The new county proved very unpopular amongst residents and politicians who still believed to be part of Yorkshire.
 According to one councillor, there was a campaign to get rid of Humberside.
 By the early 90s, it was common to see vandalised signs which bore the Humberside coat of arms and welcomed people to “England’s newest county.”

 During a government review, they created four new unitary authorities.
 One in the city of Hull (rural East Yorkshire) and another centred on Beverley.
 Lands to the south of the Humber returned to Yorkshire as North and North East Lincolnshire.
 The East Riding of Yorkshire returned to God’s own county in April 1996 reduced in area.
 The current boundaries end north of Bridlington on the East Coast and at Stamford Bridge in the West, although the area still somehow kept Goole.
 Now, the area of the East Riding has around 590,800 occupants with Hull as its largest settlement.
 The County Hall in Beverley is the administrative centre for the rural East Riding Authority.
 It also acts as an agricultural and religious centre with its 15th century minster.